SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 1. Install the latest [.NET](https://dot.net)
-2. Run 'dotnet new install Skyline.DataMiner.VisualStudioTemplates' to install the templates.
+2. Run 'dotnet new --install Skyline.DataMiner.VisualStudioTemplates' to install the templates.

 > [!NOTE]
 > In the future, the above will be done automatically by DataMiner Integration Studio.